 p) Tom Clancy’s Rainbow Six Siege

 Step 7 – The last thing you see inside Game Bar Settings page is Keyboard shortcuts.
-All the hotkeys related to Game Bar is available in a list.
-But, the boxes below your shortcut lets you assign your own shortcut keys for the features listed out there.
+All the hotkeys related to Game Bar are available in a list.
+But, the boxes below your shortcut let you assign your own shortcut keys for the features listed out there.
 So type your preferable shortcuts to Game bar.

 Note – You can only use Ctrl, Alt, or Shift and at least one other key.

 If you frequently use Game Bar and its settings, then you might be knowing that all the settings that we covered here were located at different places.
 So, in the due course of time, everything related to Gaming will become simple.
 So, easily configure Game Bar from Settings App in Windows 10 and write to us if there is anything more into it.